Dispersion Compensation for 3P Microscopy

 To compensate for pulse broadening a sophisticated optical compensation layout is required.
 The task of the dispersion unit is to introduce a certain amount of GDD (Group Delay Dispersion) to compensate for the GVD of the microscope assembly.
 The GDD is a device parameter with the physical unit [fs²], and describes here the total dispersion of light that needs to be compensated when passing through the optical path.

-A special characteristic with the wavelengths used in 3P microscopy is, however, that the net GVD varies anomalously with the wavelength.
-Even sign changes occur between positive and negative dispersion in microscopes (see fig. 3).
+A special characteristic with the wavelengths and optical materials used in 3P microscopy is, however, that even sign changes occur between positive and negative dispersion in microscopes (see fig. 3).
 Dispersion compensators used for 2P wavelengths, are therefore not capable of providing 3P-specific GVD compensation.

 Fig 2: Shown is the required GDD for dispersion compensation of typical microscope setups in 2P-microscopy.
 The upper line marks the required GDD to compensate the dispersion of a microscope with highly-dispersive optics.
 The lower line marks the required GDD to compensate the dispersion of a microscope with low-dispersive optics.